ldt-pro/ram/README.md

-Add model.eval() in TensorBoad graph visualization to avoid BN stats changes (#8629)
+Add https://youtu.be/96NkhsV-W1U to docs and heatmaps fix (#7944)